kubevault/kubevault/docs/guides/monitoring/vault-server/coreos.md

 # Monitoring Vault Server Using CoreOS Prometheus Operator

-The prometheus server is needed to configure so that it can discover endpoints of services.
-If a Prometheus server is already running in cluster and if it is configured in a way that it can discover service endpoints, no extra configuration will be needed.

-If there is no existing Prometheus server running, [read this tutorial](https://github.com/appscode/third-party-tools/tree/master/monitoring/prometheus/coreos-operator/README.md) to see how to install [CoreOS Prometheus Operator](https://github.com/coreos/prometheus-operator).

-This tutorial will show you how to monitor Vault server using Prometheus via [CoreOS Prometheus Operator](https://github.com/coreos/prometheus-operator).
+CoreOS [prometheus-operator](https://github.com/coreos/prometheus-operator) provides simple and Kubernetes native way to deploy and configure Prometheus server.
+This tutorial will show you how to monitor Vault server using Prometheus via CoreOS Prometheus Operator).

 ## Monitor Vault server

+To enable monitoring, configure `spec.monitor` field in a `VaultServer` custom resource.
+Below is an example:

 ```yaml
 apiVersion: kubevault.com/v1alpha1